ionajosephine/RockMyRecipe/README.md

 ## Aims of the project

-The ultimate aim of the project is to be a fundraising and promotional tool for charities/non-profit organisations.
+The ultimate aim of the project is to be a fundraising and promotional tool for charities/non-profit organisations and to be a fun project for junior developers to practice their skills.
 At present you can share your recipes, like and comment on other's recipes and use your profile to promote your cause.

 ### For Developers